erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

   :alt: adding autocomplete to a Django form with jQuery

-This was felt very rewarding to see once it was working.
+This felt very rewarding to see once it was working.
 I stretched my abilities outside of coding only in Python to achieve this functionality in my website.
 Someday I would like to be an experienced Javascript developer also. `jQuery <https://api.jquery.com/>`__ has been a staple in web development for many years.
 Auto-complete is just one of the features